MicrosoftDocs/microsoft-365-docs/microsoft-365/security/intelligence/criteria.md

 * **Interfering with security updates**: Attempts to block or manipulate security updates, leaving the system vulnerable to known vulnerabilities.

-* **Disrupting critical services**: Actions that disrupt essential system services or processes, potentially causing system instability and opening the door for additional attacks.
+* **Disrupting critical services**: Actions that disrupt essential system services or processes, potentially causing system instability and opening the door for other attacks.

 * **Unauthorized registry changes**: Modifications to the Windows Registry or system settings that impact the security posture of the device.